 - In the same way, enable the Function Discovery Provider Host service; You can set these services to start automatically with the following one-line PowerShell:

 After rebooting, other computers on the local network will be able to discover this computer and its resources (shared network printers and folders).

 It happens that problems with displaying computers in a network environment are related to the Computer Browser service.
 This service is responsible for generating and maintaining a list of active computers on the local network.
-In the local network there can be only one computer with the role of the Master Browser.
+There can be only one active computer with the Master Browser role on a local network.

-You can identify current Master Browser in your network by running the following command for each computer in your network:
+You can identify the current Master Browser host in your network by running the following command on each computer in your network:

 nbtstat -a ComputerName